 One ACT for Greeks is a collaboration between Student Wellness and the Office of Fraternity & Sorority Life and Community Involvement.
 Several organizations affiliated with the Office of Fraternity & Sorority life and Community Involvement, have trained their members since One ACT began.
 The curriculum was developed under a grant in 2012-2013 through the UNC Parent's Council.

-We host trainings in two ways: either through an all-call session where any UNC-CH student can attend, or for specific organizations or clubs who request a training.
+We host trainings through an all-call session where any UNC-CH student can attend.

 Sign up for a training!